typercode/awesome-java/README.md

 ## Awesome-Java [![awesome-go-Status-Image](https://travis-ci.org/avelino/awesome-go.svg?branch=master)](https://travis-ci.org/avelino/awesome-go)
-A curated list of awesome Java frameworks, libraries ,tools, sites and software.
+A curated list of awesome Java frameworks, libraries ,tools, sites, softwares and others(With the development of java).
 The author stole the idea from awesome-go project so that people can make crappy clones.

 **[apache](http://www.apache.org/)** site